 As your child begins to listen to others and develop the skills they need in order to do so, they will find conversations more engaging.
 You may begin to see an improvement in the way they communicate with you and their other family members.
 You might also see them interacting better with their peers.
 Encourage your children to take the time to really listen to what others are saying.
 Help them to learn how to speak when it is time but then to listen when it is time to do so.
 Work with your little ones to help them gain more understanding of why it is so important to hear and listen.
 Not only will their exchanges with others improve, but this will also help your kids to become better at hearing and heeding instructions.

 A positive and engaging learning environment can help your children to develop good listening skills.
 When your child is in school, he or she can gain more experience in listening to others and having successful communication!

 Here at Ivy Prep Early Learning Academy, we understand the different aspects of your child’s growth and development.
 So, we make sure your kids are able to flourish in many areas, including physically and cognitively.
 We also provide an environment where kids can interact with their peers and develop new skills.
-So, if you and your family are looking for an educational daycare in Manhattan or another part of New York City, just contact us today!
+So, if you and your family are looking for an educational daycare in New York City, just contact us today!